ShiftbrainStd/polyrhythm-typography/README.md

 }
 ```

-To instruct `polyrhythm-typography` to use your custom type scaler pass it as the module configuration's `$type-scaler` option:
+To instruct `polyrhythm-typography` to use your custom type scaler pass it as the module configuration’s `$type-scaler` option:

 ```scss
 // main.scss